 The Faraday Lectureship Prize is awarded for exceptional contributions to physical or theoretical chemistry.

-- The winner receives £5000, a medal and a certificate, to be presented at our Prize ceremony in November
+- The winner receives £5000, a medal and a certificate

 - The winner will complete a UK lecture tour

 - Prize winners are chosen by the Faraday Division Awards Committee

 Guidelines for Nominators